Djibril Sidibé (footballer, born 1992): Monaco

 On 8 July 2016, Sidibé joined Monaco on a five-year deal.
 On 22 November, Sidibé headed home Benjamin Mendy's cross for Monaco's first goal in the 48th minute and provided the assist for Thomas Lemar in the 53rd minute to enable Monaco to defeat Tottenham Hotspur 2–1 at home in the 2016–17 UEFA Champions League group stage Group E matchday 5 match and ensure that Monaco would finish on top of Group E at the conclusion of the group matches on 7 December.

 In his first season with Monaco, Sidibé played an integral role as the club won the Ligue 1 title for the first time in 17 years and he was named to the UNFP Ligue 1 Team of the Year.

 Loan to Everton

 On 7 August 2019, Sidibé joined Premier League side Everton on an initial season-long loan; the deal included an option to make the move permanent at the end of the loan.

 AEK Athens

 On 9 September 2022, Sidibé joined Greek Super League side AEK Athens on a two-year deal.

+Toulouse FC

+On 2 August 2024, Sidibé signed a one year, with a second optional year, deal with Ligue 1 side Toulouse.
+In June 2025, he extended his contract with Toulouse for one more year.

+On 30 June 2026, his contract with Toulouse ended, and he became a free agent.

+Le Mans FC

+On 18 August 2026, Sidibé signed a two-year contract with Le Mans, with an option to extend his contract for an additional year.
+Later that month, on 30 August, he was sent off just 43 seconds after coming on as a substitute on his debut, in a 3–2 away defeat to Rennes.